 A Key West vacation won’t be cheap — no matter how many tips you read or how much you plan.

-But the reason Key West commands high prices is that it is a special one-of-kind city.
+But the reason Key West commands high prices is that it is a special one-of-kind city and it’s a long way from alternative places to lodge.
 With history going back hundreds of years, well-preserved architectural gems, a funky street life and great outdoors activities in the surrounding waters, it’s a shame to pass up Key West because it is expensive.

 - Go during the off season, roughly June to November.
 (September and November are the cheapest of all.)